michael-lazar/rtv/README.rst

 Environment
 -----------

+RTV will respect the following environment variables when accessing external programs

 ``$BROWSER``
   Submission links can be opened in your web browser.
   On most systems the default web browser will open in a new window.